manishrjain/gocrud/README.md

 }
 ```

-## Library
+## Framework
-This library is built to follow these principles:
+This framework is built to follow these principles:

 1. **Versioning**: Keep track of all edits to the data, including deletion operations.
 1. **Authorship**: Be able to track who edited (/deleted) what.
 1. **Retention**: On deletion, only mark it as deleted.
 Never actually delete any data.

-The library makes it easy to have *Parent-Child* relationships, quite common in today’s CRUD operations.
+The framework makes it easy to have *Parent-Child* relationships, quite common in today’s CRUD operations.
 For e.g.
 ```
 - Posts created by User (User -> Post)
 - Comments on Posts (Post -> Comment)